Steve McManaman: Film and charity appearances

 In October 2006, McManaman played in a charity match for Liverpool Legends against Celtic Legends.

 In late 2006, McManaman joined production for the film, Goal II: Living the Dream, the sequel to Goal!
 By the time of release in 2007, McManaman had also become an associate producer of the film, and appears in the film as one of the coaching staff for Kuno Becker's lead character.
 McManaman was also active in promoting the film with star Anna Friel at its premiere.

 In June 2008, McManaman participated in Steve Nash and Claudio Reyna's Showdown in Chinatown, an 8-on-8 charity soccer game at Sara D. Roosevelt Park.
-Nash scored two goals in his team's 8–5 victory, which included McManaman scoring one goal and making five of the goals in a team including Thierry Henry, Robbie Fowler, Jason Kidd, Baron Davis, and Phoenix Suns team-mates Raja Bell and Leandro Barbosa.
+Nash scored two goals in his team's 8–5 victory, which included McManaman scoring one goal and making five of the goals in a team including Thierry Henry, Robbie Fowler, Jason Kidd, Baron Davis, and Phoenix Suns teammates Raja Bell and Leandro Barbosa.

-In December 2011, McManaman was also invited to be a part of the United Nations Development Programme football squad by ex-team-mates Zinedine Zidane and Ronaldo (ambassadors of the UNDP), to take part in a series of friendly matches to raise funds known as Match Against Poverty.
+In December 2011, McManaman was also invited to be a part of the United Nations Development Programme football squad by former teammates Zinedine Zidane and Ronaldo (ambassadors of the UNDP), to take part in a series of friendly matches to raise funds known as Match Against Poverty.

 Finally, in 2017, McManaman joined the Liverpool Masters team on their "Battle of the Masters Asia Tour" (along with the Arsenal Masters team), and played and scored his last goal for the Masters team in Singapore.